eclipse-tractusx/sldt-semantic-models/.github/ISSUE_TEMPLATE/model_standardize_request.md

 - [ ] There is a [Catena-X standard](https://catena-x.net/de/standard-library) referencing this model
 - [ ] The model is in status "release"
 - [ ] The model is not yet in status "standardize"
+- [ ] Release note entry for model version referenced in standard received link to standard document